vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 4. They would like to modernize applications and take advantage of the cloud where it makes sense.
 How should they go about identifying suitable applications and the costs of running them in Azure?

 5. Applications that are not moving to Azure will need to be optimized on-premises.

+6. As part of the anaysis, Fabrikam would like to beter understand how to analyze cose of a solution that is slated to be migrated to Azure.
+They have chosen an application solution that represents a fairly common pattern in their enviornment and would like you to provide total cost of ownership analysis of this solution in Azure.

 ### Customer objections